babylonhealth/ios-playbook/Cookbook/Technical-Documents/TheDebugWindow.md

 * Simple action — a simple one-off closure invocation;
 * Producer action — starting a `SignalProducer`, and showing an alert upon failure; and
 * Modal action — a factory closure which generates a `UIViewController`, which would be presented by the Debug Window.
+* Date action - A one-off closure that retrieves a selected (optional) date.
+You could also provide an initially selected date.

 ### Ubiquitous actions